ohjeongwook/CanBusHacker/README.md

 * Open CanBridge.ino file, compile and upload to your device

 ###CanBusHacker.py
-This program is for Windows program that communicates with Arduino board through serial port.
+This program is for Windows that communicates with Arduino board through serial port.
 * Install dependencies and run CanBusHacker.py.
 * Now connect you Arduino device to your laptop.
 * Connect your OBD-II cable to your car